Corporate deli hamper

 Label adhesives and inks are selected food-safe for each item.
 A glass jar reused on a windowsill keeps the brand in view without the throwaway film that a single-use promotional wrapper leaves behind.

-Ordering a branded grocery personalised food gift and what we need from you
+Ordering a corporate deli hamper and what we need from you

-To brief printed food packaging we need three things: the grocery line you want, your logo in vector form, and the producer's mandatory text for that food.
-With those we proof within 24 hours and confirm the food-safe label spec for the jar or pack you have chosen.
+To brief a printed deli hamper we need three things: the grocery lines you want, your logo in vector form, and the producer's mandatory text for each food.
+With those we proof within 24 hours and confirm the food-safe label spec for every jar or pack in the hamper.

-For a Promotional food packaging run at scale, send your event date and quantity early so we can map the food's fill schedule against print.
+For a corporate deli hamper run at scale, send your event date and quantity early so we can map the food's fill schedule against print.
 A shelf-stable line gives the most flexible lead time; a fresh or short-dated item needs its window booked sooner.